Problem

 - Tune prompts: Make eval prompts more precise and deterministic

-- Tune mocks: Improve mock responses to be more realistic
+- Tune mocks: Improve mock responses to be more realistic; keep synced with real tools

 - Code over prompts: Move complex workflows from prompt-driven to code-driven